-Delays in the commencement or completion of clinical trials, or significant issues regarding the adequacy of our clinical trial designs or the success or execution of our clinical trials, could result in increased costs to us and delay or limit our ability to obtain regulatory approval for our product candidates
+Delays in the commencement or completion of clinical trials, or significant issues regarding the adequacy of our clinical trial designs or the success or execution of our clinical trials, could result in increased costs to us and delay or limit our ability to obtain regulatory approval for our product candidates.

 If we experience delays in the commencement or completion of our clinical trials, we could incur significantly higher product development costs and our ability to obtain regulatory approvals for our product candidates could be delayed.
 We may also fail to obtain the necessary regulatory approvals if we have inadequate financial or other resources to advance our product candidates through the clinical trial process.
 We do not know whether enrollment in our planned and ongoing clinical trials of Acetavance will be completed on time, whether our additional planned and ongoing clinical trials for Acetavance will be completed on schedule, if at all, or whether we will decide, or the FDA may require us, to increase the number of patients enrolled in our ongoing clinical trials.
 Additional clinical trials may be required to support regulatory approvals for the treatment of acute pain and fever in adults and children and for any additional indications or dosages for Acetavance, which could delay or limit the scope of any regulatory approvals we may receive for this product candidate.
 In July 2007, we announced an estimated delay in the completion of enrollment for our ongoing Phase III clinical trial of Omigard from the second half of 2007 to the second quarter of 2008, because of our decision to increase the number of patients to be enrolled in this trial, and we do not know if this clinical trial will be completed on schedule, or at all.
 In January 2008, we announced that our Phase III efficacy trial of Acetavance for the treatment of pain in adults following abdominal gynecological surgery did not meet its primary endpoint of demonstrating a statistically significant reduction in patients' pain intensity scores over 48 hours compared to placebo.
-As a result, we are now engaged in communications with the FDA to obtain the agency's advice regarding our development program for this product candidate.
-Following these communications with the FDA, we may decide or the FDA may require us to conduct additional clinical trials of Acetavance, or to modify our ongoing clinical trials of this product candidate, which would increase our costs and delay or limit our ability to obtain regulatory approval.
+Following our discussions with the FDA regarding the results of this trial, we may decide or the FDA may require us to conduct additional clinical trials of Acetavance, or to modify our ongoing clinical trials of this product candidate, which would increase our costs and delay or limit our ability to obtain regulatory approval.
 As a result, we currently anticipate that our submission of a 505(b)(2) NDA to the FDA for Acetavance may be delayed from the second half of 2008 to the first half of 2009.
-Depending upon the results of our communications with the FDA and the results of our other clinical trials for this product candidate, we may further delay this estimated submission date.
+Depending upon the results of our discussions with the FDA and the results of our other clinical trials for this product candidate, we may further delay this estimated submission date.